sst/sst/www/docs/config.md

 ### How much does it cost to use `Config`?

 Secrets and Parameters are stored in AWS SSM as **Standard parameters** by default.
 This makes `Config` [free to use](https://aws.amazon.com/systems-manager/pricing/#Parameter_Store) in your SST apps.
+However when storing a `Config.Secret` the value is encrypted by AWS KMS.
+These are retrieved at runtime in your Lambda functions when it starts up.
+AWS KMS has a [free tier](https://aws.amazon.com/kms/pricing/#Free_tier) of 20,000 API calls per month.
+And it costs $0.03 for every 10,000 subsequent API calls.
+This is worth keeping in mind as these secrets are fetched per Lambda function cold start.

 Note that Standard parameters have a content size limit of 4KB.
 If your secrets exceed this size, they will be stored as **Advanced parameters**, which can store up to 8KB.
 Each advanced parameter [costs roughly $0.05 per month](https://aws.amazon.com/systems-manager/pricing/#Parameter_Store).